backtime92/CRAFT-Reimplementation/README.md

 # CRAFT-Reimplementation
 # Note：If you have any problems, please comment.
 Or you can join us weChat group.
-The QR code at the bottom of page.
+The QR code will update in issues #49 .

 ## Reimplementation：Character Region Awareness for Text Detection Reimplementation based on Pytorch